AIFL: A Global Daily Streamflow Forecasting Model Using a Deterministic LSTM Pre-trained on ERA5-Land and Fine-tuned on IFS: Introduction

-The application of machine learning (ML) to Earth system forecasting has recently accelerated, first transforming meteorology.
+The application of \revr{ML} to Earth system forecasting has recently accelerated, first transforming meteorology.
 ECMWF is pioneering this shift with the Artificial Intelligence Forecasting System (AIFS), a graph neural network-based model that now competes with physics-based NWP in medium-range accuracy \cite{lang2024aifs}.
 As detailed by Moldovan et al. \cite{moldovan2025update}, AIFS has transitioned to fully operational status and is expanding its capabilities beyond atmospheric variables to include land-surface outputs such as runoff, signalling a convergence of meteorological and hydrological ML capabilities.

 A similar paradigm shift has occurred in hydrology \cite{slater2025challenges}.
-Kratzert et al. \cite{kratzert2024never} argued that ML models typically outperform traditional approaches when trained on large, diverse datasets rather than single basins.
+Kratzert et al. \cite{kratzert2024never} argued that ML models typically outperform traditional approaches for river discharge prediction when trained on large, diverse datasets rather than single basins.
 This hypothesis has been validated by the widespread adoption of Long Short-Term Memory (LSTM) networks, which have demonstrated the ability to learn universal hydrological behaviours, outperforming regionally calibrated process-based models and enabling accurate prediction in ungauged basins \cite{kratzert2019nse}.
 This success has spurred a diverse family of advanced architectures, such as Hydra-LSTM \cite{ruparell2025hydra}, which employs a semi-shared architecture to improve multi-basin prediction, and MC-LSTM \cite{wang2025investigating}, which integrates mass conservation constraints directly into the network structure.

-Most state-of-the-art approaches employ a lumped formulation \cite{nearing2021}, where the LSTM operates on inputs spatially aggregated over the entire catchment, including both time-varying meteorological forcings and static attributes such as topography, soil properties, and land cover.
-By collapsing the spatial distribution of these features into basin-wide aggregates, these models inherently overlook sub-catchment heterogeneity and the internal dynamics of lateral water routing.
+Most state-of-the-art approaches employ a lumped formulation \cite{nearing2024global}, where the LSTM operates on inputs spatially aggregated over the entire catchment, including both time-varying meteorological forcings and static attributes such as topography, soil properties, and land cover.
+By collapsing the spatial distribution of these features into basin-wide aggregates, these models inherently overlook sub-catchment heterogeneity and the internal dynamics of river routing and lateral soil water redistribution.
 This structural simplification limits the utility of such models for tasks requiring fine-scale flow propagation or the representation of discrete hydrological features such as lakes, dams, and barrages \cite{scholz2025}.